 The style is similar to those of Victorian and Edwardian ladies, see 1898 painting left, and perhaps is meant to evoke images of formidable and strict elderly female relatives.
 Note that this is a time when women's suffrage became an issue.
-The men in Far Madding may also soon reach this point, considering that thousands of Borderlander soldiers are camped within the city's boundaries.
+The men in Far Madding might reach this point, considering that thousands of Borderlander soldiers were camped within the city's boundaries.

 Women also wore their hair raised in rolls or buns pulled back from the face in the Renaissance but they usually stretched it over wire frames to achieve the effect and covered their hairdo with a hat.

 Servants: Palace serving men wear blue coats or vests, those of higher rank having the golden Sword and Hand embroidered on the left breast (Winter’s Heart, Among the Counsels).